 In the meantime, we shipped our major features with various results: Top Daily Hunts in Slack (#5 product of the day), Slack Video Messaging (#2 product of the day), Slack Voice Messaging (#3 product of the day).

 Our best launch was the latest one — Standuply 3.0.
 It became #1 product of the day and #4 product of the week.
 So we made it to both Product Hunt email lists, daily and weekly.

 Here is what we learned about launching on Product Hunt.

 1. You can ship features and major releases as many times as they are deployed.
 Product releases tend to attract more attention and bring more registrations.

-3. The overall result is about how appealing the product and how many external supporters you bring.
+3. The overall result is about how appealing the product is and how many external supporters you bring.

-We spread the news about Standuply, Slack bots and our blog posts on Facebook, Twitter, Hacker News, Reddit and on smaller sites.
+We spread the news about Standuply, Slack bots, and our blog posts on Facebook, Twitter, Hacker News, Reddit, and on smaller sites.

 In all, it brought us ~20k visits in the last 18 months.